ramiropolla/ffglitch.org/docs/0.10.0/features/mpeg4.md

 numbers each.

 I don't remember how the `gmc` calculation is done.
-I'll document this later if anyone reeeealy wants it.
+I'll document this later if anyone reeeeally wants it.

 <!--TODO improve-->
 <!--